kekru/engelsystemgoesmobile/README.md

 After this you can run `ionic serve` to view results in browser.

 If you are behind a corporate proxy ... good look ...

+# Tests

+To do a bit like TDD I build tests.
+You can rum them with `karma start`.
+In a future version it would be integrated into jenkins!